Asian Markets Slammed Again As Virus Fears Cause Global Turmoil - UrduPoint

 The heavy selling came as authorities in California said they were monitoring some 8,400 people for COVID-19 after officials confirmed a woman had contracted it without travelling to any of the outbreak-hit regions.

-"Even though the market is pricing in the fear of economic issues and disease hitting the US, we haven't actually seen the emergence of clusters" in the US, Steve Englander, at Standard Chartered, told Bloomberg TV.
+"Even though the market is pricing in the fear of economic issues and disease hitting the US, we haven't actually seen the emergence of clusters" in the US, Steve Englander of Standard Chartered told Bloomberg TV.
 "Once that happens we will see another sell-off."
 After Thursday's battering, Asia picked up the baton.
-Tokyo tanked 3.5 percent, while Hong Kong, Singapore, Seoul, Wellington and Manila all lost more than two percent.
+Tokyo tanked 3.7 percent, Shanghai dived 3.2 percent, Seoul gave up 3.3 percent and Sydney dropped 3.3 percent.

+Hong Kong retreated 2.8 percent, while Singapore sank three percent, Jakarta dived 4.0 percent and Bangkok lost 3.4 percent.

+Mumbai was almost three percent down and Manila eased 2.3 percent, with Wellington 1.5 percent in the red.

+Lithuania, New Zealand and Nigeria on Friday reported their first cases, as officials around the world move to contain the outbreak in their countries as fears of a global pandemic grow.

-Saudi Arabia banned pilgrims from visiting Islam's holiest sites as the number of deaths jumped in neighbouring Iran, while Japan and Iraq ordered the closure of schools.
-And with other countries including South Korea and Italy becoming hotbeds of infection, there are growing fears of a pandemic.
+The operator of Tokyo's Disneyland and DisneySea closed the parks for around two weeks, while Saudi Arabia banned pilgrims from visiting Islam's holiest sites as the number of deaths jumped in neighbouring Iran.
+Japan and Iraq have also ordered the closure of schools.

-Nigeria on Friday became the first sub-Saharan African nation to detect the virus in a patient.

 "We're at a decisive point," WHO chief Tedros Adhanom Ghebreyesus told a news conference in Geneva.
 "If you act aggressively now, you can contain this virus, you can prevent people getting sick, you can save lives."
 But the rate of increase in China continues to fall and there are signs the country is slowly creaking back to life with shops reopening, including Starbucks, which has resumed operations at all its outlets.